 Irish Writers Centre Cavan Literary Programme

-The programme will be launched with an information session hosted by Valerie Bistany of the Irish Writers Centre and Catríona O'Reilly of Cavan County Council Arts Office who will also discuss the upcoming courses that the Centre is providing in County Cavan, for the coming year.
+The programme was launched with an information session hosted by Valerie Bistany of the Irish Writers Centre and Catríona O'Reilly of Cavan County Council Arts Office who also discussed the upcoming courses that the Centre is providing in County Cavan, for the coming year.
 More courses will be offered in 2018.
-Information on the services and resources offered to beginner, emerging and established writers by the Centre will be provided and there will be the opportunity to become a Professional Member of the Centre.
+Information on the services and resources offered to beginners, emerging and established writers by the Centre was provided and there was the opportunity to become a Professional Member of the Centre.

-The information session will be followed by one-on-one Creative Clinics with well-known Irish writers Pat Boran, Mia Gallagher and Brendan O'Brien.
-The Creative Clinics give 15 minutes each to potential writers who can bring along some sample material and receive constructive criticism on their work or receive information and advice about the publishing industry.
+The information session was followed by one-on-one Creative Clinics with well-known Irish writers Pat Boran, Mia Gallagher and Brendan O'Brien.
+The Creative Clinics gave 15 minutes each to potential writers who could bring along some sample material and received constructive criticism on their work or received information and advice about the publishing industry.

-Finally there will be a 45 minute creative writing taster with Louise Phillips.
+Finally there was a 45 minute creative writing taster with Louise Phillips.

 Courses offered by the Irish Writers Centre Cavan Literary Programme